davidforrest/1080-toolkit/resources/canvas/assignments/1080Fest_Program/1080fest-program.md

 <p>...and give the bouncer your password:<br /><code>1080FestRocks</code></p>
 <p>And you're in!</p>
 <p><em>Note: Gather doesn't work on mobile devices, so be sure to join the 'Fest from your laptop or desktop!</em></p>
 <p>Feel free to stop by the venue in advance to get oriented &amp; test out the space and your presentation.
-If you have any questions about Gather or how to present (that's not already answered below), don't hesitate to ask a member of the course staff!</p>
+If you have any questions about Gather or how to present (that are not already answered below), don't hesitate to ask a member of the course staff!</p>
-<p>Below you'll find:</p>
+<p><strong>Below you'll find:</strong></p>
 <ul>
 <li><a href="#big-picture-overview">An overview of 1080Fest</a></li>
 <li><a href="#the-schedule">The Presentation Schedule</a></li>